Here's How to Correctly Apply Serum

 DON’T store your serums in extreme hot or cold

 Some serums – especially those containing retinol and vitamin C – can be rendered impotent or unstable when exposed to certain conditions.
-For this reason, it’s a good idea to store your serums in a cool, dry place away from direct sunlight.
+For this reason, one of the important considerations when it comes to how to apply serum is temperature.
+It’s a good idea to store your serums in a cool, dry place away from direct sunlight.

 We carefully hand-select products based on strict purity standards, and only recommend products we feel meet this criteria.
 100% PURE™ may earn a small commission for products purchased through affiliate links.